w3c/wai-curricula/content/content-author/plain-language.md

   * active voice
 * provide the extended form for abbreviations and acronyms
 * use iconography to help understand text content
-* use text alternatives to help understand content from images and other graphics
+* use equivalent text alternatives to help understand content from images and other graphics
 * collaborate with designers and developers to ensure:
   * appropriate contrast ratio for content
   * easy to read and easy to understand font types

 {% include excol.html type="all" %}